Unified theory of magnetization temperature dependence in ferrimagnets: Mean-field approximation for YIG

-where $\omega _j (\bm k)$ are the magnon frequency spectra.
 These spectra have been the focus of numerous studies, starting with a paper by Douglass in 1960 \cite{Douglass1960}, followed by a report by Harris in 1963 \cite{Harris1963}, among others.
 Cherepanov, Kolokolov, and L'vov conducted a comprehensive analytical study of the 20 magnon branches in YIG, as detailed in their 1993 publication \cite{Cherepanov1993}.
 In the graphical form, the result of Ref.\,\cite{Cherepanov1993} is shown in Fig.\,\ref{F:3}.
 However, the full expressions for the magnon frequencies provided in Eq.
 (6) of \cite{Cherepanov1993} are very cumbersome.
-For our needs, we hope that using the simplified version detailed in Appendix \ref{A4} will be sufficient.
+For our needs, we hope that using the simplified version detailed in Appendix \ref{E} will be sufficient.

 Note that our final conclusion \eqref{S-T} regarding the temperature dependence of $\overline S^z(T)$ is based solely on the total number of magnons ${\cal N}_\pm$ in each frequency branch.
 As a result, the function $\overline S^z(T)$ is very weakly dependent on the specifics of $\omega_j(\bm k)$.
 This allows us to use either version of $\omega_j(\bm k)$ from Ref. \cite{Cherepanov1993} or from \cite{Princep2017a, Princep2017j} without any noticeable changes in the solution.